tyconsulting/blog.tyang.github.io/_posts/2014-07-06-using-external-knowledge-base-opsmgr.md

 <strong>05.
 The KB article is only available WITHIN the OpsMgr management group Where it is created.
 There is no way to share it between multiple MG’s and it cannot be access outside of OpsMgr</strong>

-Often, when I introduce OpsMgr Company Knowledge to support teams, the response I get is “but we’ve already got all our KB’s in xxxxx (name of a system).”
+Often, when I introduce OpsMgr Company Knowledge to support teams, the response I get is "but we’ve already got all our KB’s in xxxxx (name of a system)."
 Why would they have to adopt a new system and spend the effort of migrating everything to OpsMgr?
 And after everything is migrated, you can only access these information when you have access in OpsMgr?
 Additionally, same as overrides, when you created an override in one management group, it will not automatically appear in another management group.
 In my employer’s environment, I’ve already lost count how many Test / Dev / Production, 2007 / 2012 management groups we have in total. to keep Company KB’s consistent among all these management groups is a nightmare!

 <strong>06.
 KB articles are not searchable.</strong>